-The Bank of Canada held rates steady on Wednesday, but slashed its growth outlook and highlighted the need to push back the possibility of a rate hike due largely to a wider output gap, stabilizing household debt and muted inflation.
+The Bank of Canada held rates steady on Wednesday, but slashed its growth outlook and pushed back the possibility of a rate hike in the near term thanks to stabilizing household debt and muted inflation.

 As expected, the bank kept its benchmark interest rate on hold at 1.0 per cent where it has been frozen since September, 2010 -- the longest pause since the 1950s.